Circular Reasoning Fallacy – Definition & Examples

 3. Reasserting the conclusion

 Note: A circular argument can be a valid argument if both its premise and its conclusion are true.
-However, it is a autumnacious argument as the reasoning for both is identical, and it is not backed up by sufficient evidence.
+However, it is a fallacious argument as the reasoning for both is identical, and it is not backed up by sufficient evidence.

-Examples of the circular reasoning autumnacy
+Examples of the circular reasoning fallacy

 Example